Al-Walaja: 1967 and aftermath

 In April 2010, Gush Etzion settlers and residents of al-Walaja united to protest the extension of security fences around Jerusalem.
 The event was partially coordinated by the Kfar Etzion-based organization ארצשלום ("Land of Peace") dedicated to building contacts between Jewish settlers and West Bank Arabs.

 In 2012, a group of Harvard students were expelled from al-Walaja when they tried to visit a house which was due to be demolished due to the West Bank wall.

 In September 2018, four houses built without planning permission were destroyed by Israeli border police, injuring about 40 people in the process.
 Lawyer Itai Peleg representing some of the villagers wrote that Israel had for years refused to approve a master plan for the village and that "there is no dispute that the State of Israel and its various authorities and the Jerusalem municipality give the residents of al-Walaja no service whatsoever other than ‘home demolition service.’"

 Though technically their lands are incorporated into the Jerusalem municipality, the Israeli authorities have refused to issue most residents blue cards.
 The area is planned as a national park for residents of Gilo.
 Picking olives from their lands, divided from the adjacent village by the Separation Barrier, can require a roundabout 25 kilometer trek.
 In October 2019, on Walaja resident was fined $US200 for picking olives from his family land.

+On 1 January 2025, Israeli forces demolished a house belonging to a Palestinian family in al-Walaja.